 Hacks, strategies, tips or techniques — whatever word you want to use, the rose still smells just as sweet.
-And as you’ll see with the seers and smarties at RepricerExpress, there are so many eBay repricing methods you need to be using right now.
+And as you’ll see in this post there are so many eBay repricing strategies you need to be using right now.

-Being a Best Match on eBay is a little like winning the title of best napper in kindergarten, but with different, more grown up criteria.
+Being a Top Rated seller on eBay is a little like winning the title of best napper in kindergarten, but with different, more grown-up criteria.
 To get that crown, you’ll need:

 - A high feedback score that’s at least 500.